 A sprain is actually a tear that occurs in the outer supportive ligaments of the ankle.
-As these ligaments are stretched, a critical point is reached beyond which ligaments do not return to their normal elastic function and a tear of the ligament occurs.
+As these ligaments are stretched, a critical point is reached beyond which ligaments do not return to their normal elastic function.
+As such, a tear of the ligament occurs.
 Sprains can range from the relatively minor to completely torn ligaments where the ankle can be quite loose.

 The common diagnosis for pain on the outer side of the ankle is an inversion sprain.
 This usually occurs when the foot lands in an awkward manner and rolls inwards, creating stress on the outside ligaments.
 When this stress is severe enough, an ankle sprain occurs.

 There are three major ligaments attached to the outside of the ankle: the anterior and the posterior talofibular ligaments (ATFL and PTFL), and the calcaneofibular ligament (CFL).
-The ATFL is the most common ligament to sprain due to the mechanics and the limited support at the front of the ankle.
+The ATFL is the most common ligament to sprain.
+This is due to the mechanics, and the limited support at the front of the ankle.

 The other type of ankle sprain is an eversion sprain for pain on the inner side of the ankle.
 This happens when the foot is twisted outwards.
 The inner ligament, called the deltoid ligament, is over-stretched.